 Consider this scenario: your dog sleeps next to you every night, but then you go on a trip, host visiting family members, or welcome a new baby who needs a bassinet beside your bed.
 Life can change quickly, and these changes often affect your dog’s routine.
 If your dog suddenly loses the same level of access to you, it may develop anxiety or struggle to adjust to the new arrangement.

 Not every dog that sleeps in its owner’s bed develops separation anxiety.
 Some dogs are naturally independent and handle time alone well.
 However, certain breeds are more prone to anxiety and form stronger attachments to their owners.
-If your dog already struggles when left alone, sleeping in your bed may increase that dependence.
-As a result, your dog may find solo time more difficult.
+If your dog already struggles when left alone, sleeping in your bed may increase that dependence, making solo time more difficult.

 Ultimately, deciding whether to let your dog sleep with you is a personal choice.
-While it brings happiness to many owners, it’s important to consider whether it truly benefits the dog as well.
+While it brings comfort and enjoyment to many owners, it’s important to consider whether it also supports your dog’s long-term wellbeing.

 FAQs: Should My Dog Sleep on My Bed?

-Q2: Can sleeping in my bed cause separation anxiety in dogs?
+Can sleeping on my bed cause behaviour problems?